SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 ### Alerts

-The **Alert status** column will display the most severe alert status along with the total number of alerts associated with a given service.
-The **Status** column will display the services with alerts.
-To get detailed information on the alerts, click on the associated service to open the entity inspector.

-**Alerts** in the Service List are displayed based on the configured [Monitors](/docs/alerts/monitors/overview/) in the Sumo Logic platform for a given host.
+**Alerts** in the Service List are displayed based on the configured [Monitors](/docs/alerts/monitors/overview/) in the Sumo Logic platform for a given service.

 <img src={useBaseUrl('/img/observability/alerts_host_list.png')} alt="alerts_host_list" style={{border: '1px solid black'}} width="400"/>

+The **Alert status** column displays the most severe alert status along with the total number of alerts associated with a given service.

 To view alert details, click on a row and view it in the right-hand-side panel.